The Atlantic Hurricane Season Grows Worse

 Florida’s Gubernatorial Race, Coming Down to the Wire

 Florida’s governor’s race is probably going to come down to the wire.
 This morning, Quinnipiac puts Republican Rick Scott barely ahead of Democrat Alex Sink, 45–44; at the beginning of the month, Scott had a 49–43 lead.
-That …
+That movement may …

 Good News for GOP in Nevada, Pennsylvania, Ohio, California